 DePauw Health School of Music Specialty and Wellness Clinic

 DePauw Health Medical Director Dr. David Harsha is a board certified Sports Medicine physician who has extensive experience working with individuals in the performing arts (dance, voice and instrumental).
-Dr. Harsha is available to see School of Music students at the DePauw Wellness Center in Hogate Hall, Mondays 12-2pm, Tuesdays 11am-1pm, and Thursdays 10:30am-12pm.
+Dr. Harsha is available to see School of Music students at the DePauw Wellness Center in Hogate Hall on Tuesdays 11am-1pm.
 To schedule an appointment, please call (765) 658-4555.
 Hendricks Regional Health and Putnam County specialty physicians offer additional resources should referral be needed, including Ear, Nose and Throat and orthopedic specialists.

 Hearing Screening & Auditory Health Education

 Hearing is a primary tool of music professionals, yet musicians are almost four times more likely to suffer noise-induced hearing loss than others.
 Even more concerning, the early signs of hearing loss can be very subtle, or even confused with other medical conditions.
 Auditory acuity and sensitivity are especially critical for music students and professionals, and even a small deficit in this area can detract from a musician’s practice and performance.

 Every new music student can receive a baseline hearing evaluation complete with audiometric testing by a certified healthcare professional.
 This initial audiogram provides a benchmark comparison for any future evaluations, enabling physicians to accurately assess potential hearing changes or concerns.

 This painless screening is done in August for incoming first year SOM students.
 Testing takes about 20 minutes from start to finish.
 A Wellness Center staff member will conduct a test to assess for hearing loss in either ear.